reefer42/Xkaliber-repo/README.md

         ```
         ~/.local/share/Steam/steamapps/common/SteamVR/bin/vrmonitor.sh %command%
         ```
       * Use the "previous SteamVR" option in compatibility settings.
+(TRY WITHOUT CHANGING ANYTHING FIRST AS IT SHOULD WORK WITHOUT NEEDING TO SET COMPATIBILITY)

       * **Note:** Does not support Wayland.
 Works great on handhelds running APT-based OS, such as Steam Deck, GPD, and Legion Go.

   * **Flexible Waydroid Installation:** Install Waydroid in an isolated container with full hardware access.
 Choose optional packages like Magisk, GApps, and Libndk for a customized Android experience on your Linux device.